AzizahAlq/IOT_DDS_crowd_Detection/README.md

 The following sections describe each major component of the system in detail.

+### 1. Camera  Devices
+- **Stream Video**:  Each **camrea device** simulates an IoT camera that will stream video to string and publish the frames as "videoframes" topic.

-### 1. Edge Devices
+### 2. Edge Devices

-Each **edge device** simulates an IoT camera by processing pre-recorded video files and detecting the number of people in the scene using a machine learning model.
-The processed video frames are sent to the Flask server, and the crowd count is communicated via DDS.
-Edge devices are designed to run inside **Docker containers**, which allows for easy scaling and deployment.
+Each **edge device** subscribe the processed video frames from "videoframes" topic then processing and detecting the number of people in the scene using a machine learning model.The crowd count is publish via DDS.

 #### Responsibilities:
 - Process video frames using **YOLOv5** to detect people.
 - Publish the detected crowd count via DDS.
 - Send the processed video frames to the Flask server for visualization.

-### 2. Data Distribution Service (DDS)
+### 3. Data Distribution Service (DDS)

 **DDS (Data Distribution Service)** is a middleware protocol used for real-time data exchange between systems.
 In this project, DDS facilitates communication between the edge devices and the central DDS server.
 Each edge device publishes its crowd detection data, and the server acts as a subscriber that listens for the incoming data.

 #### DDS Key Concepts:
 - **DomainParticipant**: Represents a node in the DDS network.
-- **Topic**: Defines the type of data being exchanged (e.g., crowd count).
+- **Topic**: Defines the type of data being exchanged (e.g. videoframes, crowd_count).
-- **DataWriter**: Edge devices publish data using DataWriters.
+- **DataWriter**: IoT camera and Edge devices publish data using DataWriters.
 - **DataReader**: The DDS server receives data using DataReaders.

-### 3. Flask Web Server
+### 4. Flask Web Server

-The **Flask server** is responsible for hosting the web interface that displays live video streams and crowd detection results.
-It accepts video frames from edge devices and renders them in real-time on a webpage, along with the crowd count data.
+The **Flask server** is responsible for hosting the web interface that displays live crowd detection results.
+It accepts crowd count  from edge devices and renders them in real-time on a webpage, along with saving the crowd count data in csv file .
 The Flask server also allows for interaction between different components via RESTful APIs.

 #### Responsibilities:
 - Serve the web interface.
-- Stream video frames received from edge devices.
+- crowd count data received from edge devices.
 - Display crowd count data on the webpage.

 ---